 One of them is Wadi Qelt, which was rebuilt by Herod the Great (reign 37–4 BCE).

-He built the Winter Palace and also the irrigation system, which grew Jericho as a center of agriculture, trading and a winter resort.
+He built the Winter Palace and the irrigation system, which grew Jericho as a center of agriculture, trading, and a winter resort.

-The Jews were defeated by the Roman Empire at the First Jewish–Roman War.
+The Jews were defeated by the Roman Empire in the First Jewish–Roman War.

 Once Jerusalem was conquered, Jericho became a Roman fortress, then the town declined.

-Christianity became the state religion during Byzantine Empire era.
+Christianity became the state religion during the Byzantine Empire era.

-A town named Ericha was newly built, it grew as a Christian town.
+A town named Ericha was newly built, and it grew as a Christian town.

 The monastery of St. George of Choziba was constructed, but it was destroyed by Persians in 614.

 Umayyad Caliphate conquered Jerusalem.
-Jericho became also under Islam power.
+Jericho was under Islam power control.

 However, Hisham’s Palace was destroyed by an earthquake in 747.
-Umayyad Caliphate was defeated by Abbasid Caliphate.
+Abbasid Caliphate defeated Umayyad Caliphate.

 Under Islamic Abbasid Caliphate and following Fatimid Caliphate, Jericho’s agriculture developed.

-Jericho has a reputation for the cultivation of banana and dates since these periods.
+Jericho has had a reputation for the cultivation of bananas and dates since these periods.

 The Crusades took Jerusalem from the Seljuk Turks.
-Palestine became under control of Christian power.
+Palestine became under the control of Christian power.